elementary-Inc/blog/_posts/2021/2021-08-24-elementary-os-6-odin-updates-august-2021.md

 If you're not running elementary OS but still want to get these AppCenter apps, we've made it much easier with a recent update to our [AppCenter website](https://appcenter.elementary.io/): Free apps now include a "Download as Flatpak" button that will give you a Flatpak reference file which you can sideload on your operating system of choice.
 Enjoy!

-We've also been putting a lot of work into the first run experience, especially with regards to sideloaded apps from third-party stores like Flathub.
+We've been putting a lot of work into the first run experience, especially with regards to sideloaded apps from third-party stores like Flathub.
 Apps from freshly sideloaded remotes should now show in AppCenter without needing to restart your computer first.
 We've added a reminder about Sideload when searching returns no results with the same language that is used in the Welcome app.
 We now ensure that apps predictably default to installing per-user when selected from the home page.
 Also, both AppCenter and Sideload can now use system-wide installed app runtimes for per-user app installs, which means the first time you install a new app should be a faster, smaller download.

 We've also addressed an issue with apps not opening from in-app notifications, there is a less abrupt transition when choosing which source to download an app from, and we've reworked the way the applications menu watches for changes in installed apps, so it should be more responsive about showing freshly installed apps.